jmahc/codeserver/README.md

 Referencing the `package.json` file included in this repository and assuming that you have [installed Docker] on the machine, you can execute the following commands.

-- `npm run build` builds the [Docker] image
+- Build the [Docker] image: `npm run build`
-- `npm run start` runs the [Docker] image in a new container
+- Runs the [Docker] image in a new container: `npm run start`

 ## Docker-Compose

 To utilize [Docker compose] with this image, you will want a [Docker plugin] called [local-persist].
 The documentation for setting up the plugin can be found in that repository, however, if you are using this repository on a Linux machine, execute the following:

-- `curl -fsSL https://raw.githubusercontent.com/CWSpear/local-persist/master/scripts/install.sh | sudo bash` will install the plugin
+- Install the plugin: `curl -fsSL https://raw.githubusercontent.com/CWSpear/local-persist/master/scripts/install.sh | sudo bash`
-- `docker volume create -d local-persist -o mountpoint=/path/to/volume/codeserver_data --name=codeserver_data` will create the volume named **codeserver_data**
+- Create a volume named **codeserver_data**: `docker volume create -d local-persist -o mountpoint=/path/to/volume/codeserver_data --name=codeserver_data`

 With the newly created `codeserver_data` volume, you are just about there.
 For permissions reasons, I copied the [letsencrypt] certificates into the same directory as the `docker-compose.yml` and `Dockerfile` files.